 - Who held it in the time of King Edward (in 1066)?

 - How many hides are there (what is its tax assessment)?

-- How many plough (team)s on the demesne (local lord’s own land) and among the men (rest of the village)?
+- How many plows (teams)s on the demesne (local lord’s own land) and among the men (rest of the village)?

-- How many free men, sokemen (freemen who had to attend their lord’s court), villans (an unfree peasant who farmed land for himself and his lord), cottars or cottagers (unfree peasants who owned less land that villans), slaves?
+- How many free men, sokemen (freemen who had to attend their lord’s court), villains (unfree peasants who farmed the land for themselves and their lord), cottars or cottagers (unfree peasants who owned less land than villains), slaves?